Special Habitat Areas

 Of these species, belted kingfishers, Louisiana waterthrushes, salamanders, dace fish and dobsonflies are all species whose presence indicates high water quality.

 Everything that happens on the land within the watershed affects the quality of the creek’s water.
 The predominant land use within the watershed is currently agriculture, but the area is constantly under increasing development pressure.

-With the help of a PA Growing Greener grant, the Pidcock Creek Watershed Association—of which the Preserve is a member—was formed in 2003 to assess, monitor and protect the water quality.
-The association conducts public outreach on watershed issues and uses grant funds to train volunteers on watershed management and stream visual assessment techniques, as well as to conduct baseline assessments of the watershed.
+Throughout its existence (2003 — 2020) the Pidcock Creek Watershed Association—of which the Preserve has been a member—assessed, monitored and protected the water quality of this Delaware River tributary with the help of a PA Growing Greener grant.
+The association conducted public outreach on watershed issues and used grant funds to train volunteers on watershed management and stream visual assessment techniques, as well as to conduct baseline assessments of the watershed.